Ford Falcon (AU): Series III (AU III)

 or equating to around 38% of the national fleet.

+As of 2023, there are approximately 2,004 AU falcons left registered in New South Wales.

 FTE T series

-Due to inadequate sales of Ford performance sedans and Holdens success with its 5.7-litre GM produced V8 on its Commodore range.
-Ford were forced to up the ante with the XR8 and the other Falcon-derived higher performance sedans, that could give buyers a comparable between the two brands and aid the sales.
+Due to inadequate sales of Ford performance sedans and Holden's success with its 5.7-litre GM V8 in its Commodore range, Ford were forced to up the ante with the XR8 and the other Falcon-derived higher performance sedans that could give buyers a comparable between the two brands and aid the sales.

 Accordingly, Ford Tickford Experience (FTE) was established as a joint venture between Ford Australia and Tickford Vehicle Engineering (TVE).
 As listed above, the resulting T series range comprised the short wheelbase TE50 and TS50 plus the long-wheelbase TL50 (based on the Fairlane).
 In addition to higher mechanical specifications and performance, this range also benefitted from a "FTE Premium Assist" service with enhanced ownership benefits.